bfetler/lending_club/README.md

 + Finally, prediction on test data using optimized columns and parameters.

 #### *svm_predict.py*
-Fit of training data of high or low interest rate from eleven numeric variables was performed using [Support Vector Machine Classification](http://scikit-learn.org/stable/modules/svm.html#svm) with linear kernel and ten-fold [Cross Validation](http://scikit-learn.org/stable/modules/cross_validation.html), scored using fit accuracy.
-Cross-validation scores show the variability in the data, and may be used to calculate a mean and standard error.
-Their range is shown below in boxplots, and statistical significance tested by t-test.
-Exploration of SVC meta-parameter scoring with a linear kernel showed insensitivity to C.
+Fit of training data of high or low interest rate from numeric variables was performed using [Support Vector Machine Classification](http://scikit-learn.org/stable/modules/svm.html#svm) with linear kernel and ten-fold [Cross Validation](http://scikit-learn.org/stable/modules/cross_validation.html), scored using fit accuracy.

-In other words, choice of the C parameter doesn't matter much, which we can prove by statistics.
-In general, we should choose a default value of C = 1.
+Cross-validation can tell us a lot about the data.
+Essentially, it splits the training data into subtrain and validation data, fitting the model with, say, 90% subtrain and testing the prediction accuracy with 10% validation data.
+This is repeated 10 times with a different randomly selected validation set, each time giving a new fit score.
+The fit scores vary with data randomness, and we can do statistics on them to tell how well we fit the model.

+We used the cross-validation fit scores of the data using SVC to calculate a mean and standard error for different model parameters C.  Their range is shown below in boxplots.
+We tested the statistical significance of fit scores between model parameters using a [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
+Exploration of SVC meta-parameter score with a linear kernel showed insensitivity to C.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/svm_predict_plots/svm_gridscore_C.png" alt="svm linear_kernel C opt" />